 Telecom holds a 50% interest in the UTE Ertach - Telecom Argentina, which is engaged in the provision of data and order channel transmission services required to integrate the public administration agencies of the Province of Buenos Aires and the municipal agencies in a single provincial data communication network.

-The UTE has an agreement in effect with the Ministry of the Cabinet Chief of the Province of Buenos Aires, which was approved pursuant to Decree No. 2017-166-E-GDEBA-GPBA.
-The term of the UTE agreement is equal to the time required for the fulfillment of its purpose.
+The UTE had an agreement with the Ministry of the Cabinet Chief of the Province of Buenos Aires, which had been approved pursuant to Decree No. 2017-166-E-GDEBA-GPBA.
+It was in the "Termination of Services Phase", which implied the continuity of operations until the Government of the Province of Buenos Aires elected another supplier for these services.